thexmanxyz/Favicon-Tag-Generator-Gantry/README.md

 # Favicon Tag Generator - Extension for Gantry
-This project contains a Gantry Extension and improves the Favicon as well as the Touch Icon Tag Generation and Configuration within the Gantry templating framework. **Favicon Tag Generator** encapsulates the parameterization of the most common icon sizes, allows the automatic attachment of tags and also has a option to customize meta information.
+This project contains a Gantry Extension and improves the Favicon as well as the Touch Icon Tag Generation and Configuration within the Gantry templating framework. **Favicon Tag Generator** encapsulates the parameterization of the most common icon sizes, allows the automatic attachment of tags and also has a option to add customized meta information.
 Furthermore, it provides an easy, user friendly and GUI assisted configuration and integration.
 In the current revision the following CMSs are supported:
 * Joomla
 * Wordpress
 * Grav